Brand development that increases sales velocity, guaranteed.

 Old Spice Ditches The “Old”

 Old Spice’s rebranding success story is one for the books.
 The company’s traditional and old-fashioned imagery was losing market share, as it failed to appeal to younger audiences who associated the brand with their grandparents.
-In response, Old Spice underwent a complete image overhaul while keeping its name intact.
+In response, Old Spice underwent a complete image overhaul, retaining its name intact.

 Through clever research, the company discovered that women made up 60% of body wash purchases and launched a hilarious new campaign, “The man your man could smell like,” aimed at both men and women.
 The campaign was launched on Super Bowl weekend, and it quickly became a viral sensation, generating laughter, smiles, and a newfound appreciation for Old Spice’s brand personality.